-I’ve digitized my drawings by scanning them, cleaning them up and packaging them as .pdf files that I sell in my etsy store, because I know I’m not alone in enjoying paper dolls.
+I’ve digitized my drawings by scanning them, cleaning them up and packaging them as digital .pdf downloads, because I know I’m not alone in enjoying paper dolls.

 Here’s an outfit designed for Belle using Adobe Photoshop and a lace image from a Dover Pictorial Archive book.
 I placed the image of Belle in a new Photoshop document after she was scanned.